emanueledimauro/Phaj/README.md

 $("#myTag").goAjax()
 ```
 <h2>server-side</h2>
-Function "hello" is a mehtod used in getContent class (class.content.php)
+Function "hello" is a method used in getContent class (class.content.php)

 ```php
 function hello(){